RenqiChen/Social_Science/README.md

 #### Run

-After pull `llama3.1` model, you need to open the ollama server before running our codes:
+After pull all models, you need to open the ollama server before running our codes:

 ```
 ./ollama serve